Opinion | How low will the GOP go in taking on Ketanji Brown Jackson? Josh Hawley lets us know.

-Right, beware America: Jackson, mother of two daughters, would be dangerous to your children’s health.
+Right, beware, America: Jackson, mother of two daughters, would be dangerous to your children’s health.

 In the cherry-picked, context-free Hawley-verse, Jackson has been lying in wait to foist this child-endangerment scheme on the country since her law school days.
 Count one is her writing as a student editor on the Harvard Law Review, about sex-offender registries, DNA databanks and civil-commitment laws that states were busy enacting.

 In her article, Jackson grappled with the tension between constitutional limits on permissible punishment and the community’s need for self-protection.
-Given conservatives’ focus on analyzing the text of a law rather than divining lawmakers’ intent, you might have thought that Hawley would cheer Jackson’s argument that in assessing the constitutionality of sex offender laws, “[c]ourts have relied too heavily on the legislatures’ intent.”
+Given conservatives’ focus on analyzing the text of a law rather than divining lawmakers’ intent, you might have thought that Hawley would cheer Jackson’s argument that in assessing the constitutionality of sex offender laws, “courts have relied too heavily on the legislatures’ intent.”
 But no.

 Instead, Hawley wrenches a few lines out of context.
 “As far back as her time in law school, Judge Jackson has questioned making convicts register as sex offenders — saying it leads to ‘stigmatization and ostracism.’ ”

-Hello, senator?
+Hello, Senator?
 That is in a section headlined “The Critics” that outlines the views of the statute’s opponents.
 Hawley might just have easily quoted from the previous section — “commitment legislation literally immobilizes dangerous sexual deviants and, thus, presumably promotes both immediate and long-term public safety.”

 It is fair to say that law-student Jackson came to the subject with a perspective sympathetic to civil liberties concerns — referring, for example, to “the current climate of fear, hatred and revenge associated with the release of convicted sex criminals.”
 It’s out of line to argue, as Hawley does, that Jackson has been “advocating” for “letting child porn offenders off the hook for their appalling crimes” since law school.